Print PDF version

 Occupational Health (OH) service provision is available to all STFC staff but may vary in the manner it is delivered, depending on location, from full time on site provision through to contracted off site services made available to staff through local SHE or HR teams.

-Where on site OH teams are not present refer to local SHE or HR teams for responsibilities assigned to OH in this code.
+Where on site OH teams are not present refer to local SHE teams for responsibilities assigned to OH in this code.

 3.2 First aid